jannis-baum/cookie-cleaner/README.md

 ```

 To run, ensure Safari isn't running and then execute
-`.build/release/cookie-cleaner WHITELIST` where `WHITELIST` is a text file.
+`.build/release/cookie-cleaner WHITELIST` where `WHITELIST` is a the path to a
-Cookies and local data whose identifiers match the regular expression on any
+text file.
+Cookies and local data whose identifiers match the regular
-line of this file will be ignored, while all others will be deleted.
+expression on any line of this file will be ignored, while all others will be
+deleted.

 As an example, to keep log-in data for `github.com`, simply add the line